DallanQ/tiny_towns/QA.md

 [holding-off-on-constructing-building-with-villager](https://boardgamegeek.com/thread/3371143/holding-off-on-constructing-building-with-villager)

 [shrine-of-the-elder-tree-counting-itself](https://boardgamegeek.com/thread/2354259/shrine-of-the-elder-tree-counting-itself)

 > Does the shrine of the elder tree count itself for "number of buildings in your town when constructed"?

-It does indeed!
+Yes It does indeed

 [german-rules-available-now](https://boardgamegeek.com/thread/2278361/german-rules-available-now)

 [use-buildings-as-a-resource-colour](https://boardgamegeek.com/thread/2550802/use-buildings-as-a-resource-colour)

 > Can you use a building as a resource?

 Buildings are not resources; resources are not buildings.
 The only building you can use as a resource is the Trading Post

 [bank-card-and-town-hall-variant-rule](https://boardgamegeek.com/thread/2476930/bank-card-and-town-hall-variant-rule)

-> If I build a bank, I have got the possibility to announce a ressource previously set on it.
-But when i play with the town hall rule, i can't announce any ressource because I must put directly 2 Times a ressource card, and then taking another one on my own choice.
+> If I build a bank, I have got the possibility to announce a resource previously set on it.
+But when i play with the town hall rule, i can't announce any resource because I must put directly 2 Times a resource card, and then taking another one on my own choice.
 > How Can i use this bank card?

 When we play with town hall variant, on the 3rd card which is your wild card, you are not allowed to take a cube of the same color as one on your bank.
 By your description i am not sure if you're playing the bank correctly.
 The color cube that you put on there can no longer be freely chosen by you.